jordan52/trickykegstands/src/site/todayILearned.md

 I have awesome, vivid dreams and I love coincidences.
 I know you're not supposed to talk/write about dreams because no one cares and it makes you sound like a nut, but this is all I've got today.

 I took a break from working to read ["A Look Back" article about 1940's gang violence in stl](http://www.stltoday.com/news/local/metro/look-back/a-look-back-former-boss-of-notorious-egan-s-rats/article_25148622-6c7e-50af-8e46-d77fdea349af.html).
-I mapped a couple of the addresses including the one mentioned here: "The Rats’ hangout was the Maxwelton Club, on St. Charles Rock Road at Pennsylvania Avenue."
+I mapped a couple of the addresses including the one mentioned here: "The Rats��� hangout was the Maxwelton Club, on St. Charles Rock Road at Pennsylvania Avenue."
 There's nothing much there anymore except a few cemeteries (and a children's psychiatric hospital? sad!)

 An hour later a FB friend posted photos of a mausoleum she was in (it was very cool!) someone asked her where it was and she said it was at Valhalla on St. Charles Rock Road...
 I was like, wow, that's weird, i was just looking at a cemetary on a map, i wonder if it is the same one.
 I found Valhalla's website and yep, it is very close to where the Maxwelton Club used to be.
 Then I scrolled down and saw the Valhalla building.
 Sho 'nuff, I was in and around building that _looked exactly like that_ in a dream a few months ago.
 I was being chased and it wasn't cool but I stumbled on this very cool looking mausoleum and kind of hid there for a while.